ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

    03                                   # unsigned(3)
 ~~~

-## CBOR Collection
+## CBOR-encoded Collection

-The following example is a CBOR collection that assembles conceptual messages from three attesters: Evidence for attesters A and B and Attestation Results for attester C.
+The following example is a CBOR-encoded Collection CMW that assembles conceptual messages from three attesters: Evidence for attesters A and B and Attestation Results for attester C.
-It is given an explicit collection type using the URI form.
+It is given an explicit `"cmwc_t"` using the URI form.

 ~~~
 {::include cddl/collection-example-2.diag}
 ~~~

-## JSON Collection
+## JSON-encoded Collection

-The following example is a JSON collection that assembles Evidence from two attesters.
+The following example is a JSON-encoded Collection CMW that assembles Evidence from two attesters.

 ~~~
 {::include cddl/collection-example-2.json}